China Sourcing Agents

 • Volume roadmap.
 A credible forecast (“1,000 now, 5,000 in Q3 if this sells”) gives the factory a reason to take a thinner margin on the first order.
 The word “credible” matters — factories have heard every inflated forecast, so back it with whatever evidence you have.

 • Packaging and accessories.
 These lines are often padded and easy to renegotiate, because they don’t touch the core product.
-Pulling packaging out to a separate, cheaper supplier is a common win.
+Pulling packaging out to a separate, cheaper supplier is a common win — though if you’re building a branded product, a coordinated private-label program usually beats bolting packaging on as an afterthought.

 Should you pay in CNY or USD?